daniel-centore/ParlerScraper/README.md

 ## Database Columns

-Keep in mind that many of these descriptions are educated guesses.
-There is not official documentation.
-If you discover evidence of a more accurate description, please either open an Issue or issue a Pull Request with the update.
+Keep in mind that most of these descriptions are educated guesses.
+There is no official documentation.
+If you discover evidence of a more accurate description, please either open an Issue or create a Pull Request with the README correction.

-Each column inclues the column title, a description, and possibly 1 or more example values

 ### Users